-Acupunture is a safe and excellent treatment option for pregnant women, because while pregnancy is a beautiful time in a woman’s life, it can also be uncomfortable.
+Acupuncture is a safe and excellent treatment option for pregnant women, because while pregnancy is a beautiful time in a woman’s life, it can also be uncomfortable.
 Please watch this quick 2 minute video to learn about Acupuncture safety during pregnancy:

 Acupuncture is a great way to take care of mom and baby during pregnancy.
 Women who incorporate Acupuncture into their Holistic Prenatal Care have been shown to have shorter labors, lower incidence of medical inductions, and lower incidence of cesarian sections.